 Wander Down Unmarked Passageways

-The central old town of Bukhara is comprised of dozens of dusty narrow passageways that twist and turn to reveal old tea rooms and quaint local stores that are hidden down unsuspecting backstreets.
+The central old town of Bukhara is comprised of dozens of dusty narrow passageways.
+These little streets twist and turn to reveal old tea rooms and quaint local stores that are hidden down unsuspecting backstreets.

-Many of these passageways are not even marked on Google maps, and while they can look a little intimidating, they are worth exploring to stumble upon wondrous places hidden away from the tourists.
+Many of these passageways are not even marked on Google maps!
+While they can look a little intimidating, they are worth exploring to stumble upon wondrous places hidden away from the tourists.

 See a Unique Indian-Style Madrassah